im-nantha/whitepace/README.md

 # Whitepace Project

-This is a personal frontend training project created using HTML, LSS, and BOOTSTRAP 5 CSS FRAMEWORK.
+This is a personal frontend training project created using HTML, LESS, and BOOTSTRAP 5 CSS FRAMEWORK.

 ## Description